 Moisés Marte grew up in Barrio Lindo, a poor neighborhood in Santiago.
 Moisés completed his four-year program of study at the Instituto Politécnico Industrial de Santiago (IPISA) and is now employed in the private sector in Santiago.
 He now supports his widowed mother and aspires to additional education.

 In IPISA Moisés and other students are not only taught technical skills, but soft skills as well.
 They achieve the right academic level, and they are also instilled with values that are important in society and to employers, such as honesty, responsibility, discipline and a strong work ethic.
 One hundred percent of IPISA’s graduating seniors are either immediately employed, continue their education or both.

-We’re making a difference in the life of Moisés Marte and other economically-disadvantaged students.
+We have made a difference in the life of Moisés Marte and other economically disadvantaged students.
 We’re giving them an opportunity to succeed in life.

 JOIN US AT A MEETING.

 THEN JOIN US IN SERVICE.